ProfRandom/WCB-Canon/Canon Files/Binaries 5 — The Roche Limit.md

     \frac{\rho_p}{\rho_s}
   \right)^{\!\tfrac{1}{3}}
   $$
-  where the ratio of the primary’s to the satellite’s mean density determines the disruption distance.
+  where the ratio of the primaron’s to the satellite’s mean density determines the disruption distance.
 - Distinguishes between **rigid** and **fluid** satellites:
-  - Rigid (rocky) bodies can survive closer to the primary (≈1.5–2 $R_p$).
+  - Rigid (rocky) bodies can survive closer to the primaron (≈1.5–2 $R_p$).
   - Fluid (icy or deformable) bodies are disrupted farther out (≈2.5 $R_p$).
 - Emphasizes that the Roche Limit describes the **tidal destruction boundary**, whereas the **Roche Lobe** and **Hill Sphere** describe **gravitational domains of stability**.
 - Summarizes the three related regimes: